Springwatch: Series 18 (2022)

 Packham and Strachan again broadcast from Wild Ken Hill sustainable agriculture in Norfolk; McCubbin did a roadtrip through northern England, visiting Kielder Forest, Hauxley Nature Reserve and Newcastle-upon-Tyne; Williams was again on the Isle of Mull; Gillian Burke did not appear, having also missed Winterwatch 2022.

 Series 19 (2023)

 In Series 19, Packham and Strachan presented from RSPB Arne in Dorset, Gillian Burke from North Wales and Megan McCubbin from Devon and Arne; McCubbin was originally not scheduled to appear as a host but replaced Iolo Williams, who missed the series due to ill health.
 The show received complaints after airing a scene showing a gamekeeper beating a buzzard to death with a stick.

 Series 20 (2024)

 Packham, Strachan and Williams returned for a three-week series, again filming at RSPB Arne in Dorset, with Megan McCubbin filming on the Isle of Bute on the west coast of Scotland.

 Series 21 (2025)

-Packham and Strachan hosted from Longshaw Estate, Derbyshire.
+Packham and Strachan hosted from the Longshaw Estate, Derbyshire.
 Williams was in Northern Ireland, including Belfast, Rathlin Island and Mount Stewart.
 Hannah Stitfall also appeared.

+Series 22 (2026)

+On 7 May 2026, it was officially announced on Evening Extra on BBC Radio Ulster that Springwatch 2026 would be based at the National Trust's Crom Estate, located near Newtownbutler in the south-east of County Fermanagh in Northern Ireland.
+This was the first time that Springwatch was based in Northern Ireland, and the first time that Springwatch was based outside of Great Britain.